|

 A story that has been told and retold.

-I looked around and saw you sitting in the driver's seat of a green and grey car, parked a little way off.
-Feeling a bit embarrassed because I was wearing shorts, I decided to hide but continued to gaze at you from a distance as you called my name again, louder this time.
+I found myself heading somewhere—maybe to a nearby place—when suddenly I heard your voice calling out, "Fimuuuuuuuuur!"
+I looked around and saw you sitting in the driver's seat of a green and grey car parked a little way off.
+Feeling embarrassed because I was wearing shorts, I decided to hide but continued to gaze at you from a distance as you called my name again, louder this time.

 Turning to head back home, I felt compelled to look back at you in that green and grey car.
 You were still looking in my direction.
 However, this time, I noticed someone in white sitting beside you.
 The person appeared to be a woman draped in a shawl, or maybe it was a saree.
 I couldn't be sure.
-Perhaps I was mistaken, and there was no one beside you at all.
+Perhaps I was mistaken, there was no one beside you at all.

-As I walked home, I wondered aloud, "Did I really see a woman in white with you in the car?
+As I walked home, I wondered aloud, "Did I see a woman in white with you in the car?
 If so, I shouldn’t return to you after changing into the trousers.

 I turned back to look for you when a voice told me, "Do not worry.
 I shall take you home!"